 Established entirely through community support back in 2001, Bear Cottage has provided support, respite and end-of-life care for countless children like Archie and their families.

 “Children like Archie require a bit more help, which does require funding, and without support from donors, he wouldn't be the person that he is today.
 It takes a village to bring up a child, particularly a special needs child.”

-Donate this Light Up Xmas Appeal to ensure all kids like Archie have access to the best care possible when and where they need it.
+Donate today to ensure all kids like Archie have access to the best care possible when and where they need it.